 26. Eat more raw foods that do not need cooking.

 27. Buy locally produced food and seasonal produce.
 As mentioned above, this cuts down on transport emissions.
-You’re also supporting local businesses and by buying in-season produce, you’re again reducing production emissions.
+You’re also supporting local businesses and, by buying in-season produce, you’re also reducing production emissions.

 28. Change your pets’ diets.
 A study shared in New Scientist found that a large dog (a German shepherd or Great Dane) has an eco-footprint of 1.1ha, more than double that of a four-wheel-drive vehicle (0.41ha) – largely driven by their meat-based diet.
 A more recent study came to similar conclusions.

-- Try vegetarian and vegan options, and if your pet likes them, you could reduce their meat consumption.
+- Try vegetarian and vegan options, and if your dog likes them, you could reduce their meat consumption.

-- Swapping to insect-based pet food could also be an option.
+- Swapping to insect-based pet food could also be an option (especially for your feline family members).
 Insect farming requires significantly less land, water and energy than producing beef, lamb or even chicken.

 What’s the impact?

-According to the United Nations Emissions Gap Report 2020, changing our diets would lower our carbon emissions as follows (t COâ‚‚e per person):
+According to the United Nations Emissions Gap Report 2020, changing our diets would lower our carbon emissions by (t COâ‚‚e per person):

 - Vegan diet: 0.9